Caagr98/EarthboundBG/README.md

 There is already [another live wallpaper][EBBG2] that does the same thing, but that one has quite a few drawbacks:

-* Costs money (though you can compile it yourself for free)
 * Stretches and letterboxes the backgrounds
 * Rather slow, due to JNI and software rendering
 * No animated palettes

 EarthboundBG has none of those problems:

-* Completely free
 * No stretching, instead it repeats the background in all directions
 * Very fast, due to using OpenGL (last time I checked, <1ms per frame)
 * Supports animated palettes